SciGaP/simccs-maptool/README.md

   - `CPLEX_APPLICATION_ID` - The Airavata application module id of the Cplex application to launch.
   - `DATASETS_DIR` - Directory of datasets and their basedata (cost network).
+  - `JAVA_OPTIONS` - JVM command line options.
+Defaults to `-Xmx4g`.
+May be a
+    list or tuple to pass multiple options.
+  - `MAX_CONCURRENT_JAVA_CALLS` - maximum concurrent calls into Java code
+    allowed across all HTTP requests.
+Default to 1.

 Example of custom settings in a `settings_local.py` file: